tomMEM/Jetbot-Project/Classification_Stop_at_RoadFollowing/README.md

-* Make sure using $top in the terminal window that sufficient resources are available (no zombie processes, about 20-38micros Cp, disk space (df) at least 20% free)
+* Make sure using $top in the terminal window that sufficient resources are available (about 20-38micros Cp, disk space (df) at least 20% free)
 * Only python, jupyter, nvargus should occupy CPU (10-90%)
 * Memory build up is also happen at the host computer, thus monitor host computer with Resource monitor (Windows) – mainly because of video stream rendering (some json webpack troubles).
 * After a sudo apt-get update, sudo apt-get dist-upgrade and using chrome as a browser the Memory build-up at the PC is less but still obvious